helium/helium-console-cli/README.md

 helium-console-cli device delete-by-id 03f5967a-7c79-42a2-bd5f-6e51015e73e3
 ```

-Finally, at any time, you may list all your device:
+Finally, at any time, you may list all your devices:

 ```
 helium-console-cli device list